cgomesu/website/_posts/2021-07-18-diy-tasmota-bme280.md

   [![BME280 module 02](/assets/posts/2021-07-18-diy-tasmota-bme280/bme280-module-02.jpg){:.PostImage}](/assets/posts/2021-07-18-diy-tasmota-bme280/bme280-module-02.jpg)

-- 05x [Female-Female DuPont wires](https://www.amazon.com/s?k=female+dupont+wire): You cannot go wrong by buying lots of these wires in all three connector combinations.
+- 05x [Female-Female DuPont/jumper wires](https://www.amazon.com/s?k=female+dupont+wire): You cannot go wrong by buying lots of these wires in all three connector combinations.
 For this project, however, you will only need five f-f jumpers (or four, if you reuse one).

   [![f-f dupont wires](/assets/posts/2021-07-18-diy-tasmota-bme280/female-dupont.jpg){:.PostImage}](/assets/posts/2021-07-18-diy-tasmota-bme280/female-dupont.jpg)